Libyan leader says 50 arrested in U.S. consulate attack

-WASHINGTON/TRIPOLI The head of Libya's national congress said on Sunday about 50 people had been arrested in connection with a deadly attack on the U.S. consulate in Benghazi last week, although the interior minister put the figure far lower.
+WASHINGTON Libyan leader Mohammed Magarief said on Sunday that about 50 people have been arrested in connection with the deadly attack on the U.S. consulate in Benghazi last week, which he said was planned by foreigners linked to al Qaeda.

-Tuesday's attack in Benghazi coincided with protests over a video made in the United States that denigrates the Prophet Mohammad.
+The attack on Tuesday in Benghazi came amid protests over a video made in the United States that Muslims saw as blaspheming the Prophet Mohammad.
 It resulted in the deaths of the U.S. ambassador to Libya and three other Americans.

-Libyan assembly head Mohammed Magarief was asked by the "Face the Nation" programme on the U.S. television network CBS how many people had been arrested in connection with the assault, and replied: "About 50."

-But Libyan Interior Minister Fawzi Abdel A'al, when asked about that figure, told Reuters in Tripoli that only four arrests had been made and around 50 people were "wanted for investigation".

 He said the security situation in Libya remained "difficult" for Americans, as well as for Libyans.
 The United States wants the FBI to investigate the consulate attack, but Magarief said it may be too soon to send in investigators.